-McDonald’s is sponsoring a free Gospel Tour with events in 13 cities starting in May and ending on October 20, 2018.
+McDonald’s announced their annual Gospel Tour is back for 2019 with free events in seven cities starting in April and ending in December.

-Back for its 12th year, McDonald’s 2018 Inspiration Celebration Gospel Tour is a FREE and unforgettable music experience for the entire family—as McDonald’s celebrates its unwavering commitment to your community.
-This year’s theme is THE HERO IN ME — an evening of hope, inspiration and renewed confidence that you have what it takes to save the day.
+Back for its 13th year, McDonald’s 2019 Inspiration Celebration Gospel Tour is a FREE and unforgettable music experience for the entire family—as McDonald’s celebrates its unwavering commitment to your community.

 About McDonald’s (from Wikipedia)